alexagorn/InventoryManagement/README.md

 # Main stages

 Design

 First of all, I chose type 16:9 in canvas settings according to requirements of the challenge.
 To present my main measures and calculation I added a vizualization that called card(new) and then added 5 my value.
 I colored this in black and did the same size of labels and text.
-According to the main question of research to display
+According to the main question of research to understand weather there are any seasonal trends when the highest number of products were restocked I decided to display this using vizualization called drill down combo pro (filter) because this kind of viz is the best for categorical data.

+To identify the five most expensive product I voted in also drill down combo pro (filter) vizualization and did advanced filter by max of unit price to see five most expencive product

+in order to understand which warehouse location has the highest number of products stored i made use column warehouse location and calculate the sum of stock quantity
 # Function and techniques